Don't Pass@k: A Bayesian Framework for Large Language Model Evaluation: Introduction

 Evaluation, however, remains the weakest link in the LLM pipeline.
-Alongside advances in model efficiency and compression\citep{Dettmers2022LLMint8,Frantar2022GPTQ,Han2015Pruning,Hinton2015Distillation,Kwon2023PagedAttention,NEURIPS2024_05d6b5b6,10.1145/3725338}, training and fine-tuning (PEFT/LoRA, RL-from-human-feedback) \citep{Hu2021LoRA,Christiano2017Prefs,ouyang2022instructgpt}, and inference/decoding (sampling strategies, caching, efficient attention) \citep{holtzman2019curious,Dao2022FlashAttention}, the community still leans on simple, yet flawed, success rates and \pass{k}-style metrics to summarize capabilities \citep{Chen2021Codex}.
+Alongside advances in model efficiency and compression\citep{Dettmers2022LLMint8,Frantar2022GPTQ,Han2015Pruning,Hinton2015Distillation,kwon2023efficient,Zhang2024KV1Bit,Zhang2024PQCache,hariri2026quantize}, training and fine-tuning methods such as parameter-efficient fine-tuning (PEFT), low-rank adaptation (LoRA), and reinforcement learning from human feedback (RLHF) \citep{Hu2021LoRA,Christiano2017Prefs,ouyang2022instructgpt}, and inference/decoding (sampling strategies, caching, efficient attention) \citep{Holtzman2019Degeneration,Dao2022FlashAttention}, the community still leans on simple, yet flawed, success rates and \pass{k}-style metrics to summarize capabilities \citep{chen2021evaluating}.
 These practices are convenient but fragile.
-On small or costly benchmarks (e.g., math reasoning sets with only tens of problems such as AIME) \citep{MAA_AIME}, \pass{k} or single-run accuracy often produce unstable rankings \citep{hochlehnert2025sober,liu2024your}, are sensitive to decoding choices and seed effects \citep{Holtzman2019Degeneration,hochlehnert2025sober}, and provide little guidance on whether observed gaps are meaningful or mere noise \citep{Dror2018Significance,Yeh2000Significance}.
+On small or costly benchmarks (e.g., math reasoning sets with only tens of problems such as AIME) \citep{MAA_AIME2024,MAA_AIME2025}, \pass{k} or single-run accuracy often produce unstable rankings \citep{liu2024your}, are sensitive to decoding choices and seed effects \citep{Holtzman2019Degeneration,hochlehnert2025sober}, and provide little guidance on whether observed gaps are meaningful or mere noise \citep{Dror2018Significance,Yeh2000Significance}.
 Averaging across multiple runs (``\avg{N}'') helps but is compute-hungry \citep{Dodge2019ShowYourWork}, offers no unified way to handle graded/rubric outcomes, and lacks a principled decision rule for significance \citep{Dror2018Significance,Zheng2023LLMJudge,Chen2024LLMJudgeBias}.

 This paper takes a different approach: we treat evaluation itself as a statistical inference problem.
 We introduce a \emph{posterior-based} framework that replaces \pass{k} and \avg{N} with estimates of a model’s underlying success probabilities and associated uncertainty~\cite{xiao2025confidence}.
 Outcomes are modeled as \emph{categorical}~\cite{hayden2025straightforward} rather than purely binary: each item can yield correct, partially correct, formatting-error, refusal, or rubric-defined levels.
 A Dirichlet prior over these categories yields closed-form posterior means and credible intervals for any \emph{weighted rubric}, allowing the evaluator to report both a point estimate and principled uncertainty with negligible overhead.
 In the binary special case under a uniform prior, its posterior mean is order-equivalent to average accuracy, explaining the empirical robustness of avg@$N$ while making uncertainty explicit.